bartszulc-qa/blog/_posts/2014-11-16-behavior-driven-development-epilogue.md

 It's very pulling to use tools and techniques other teams use.
 Especially when everyone considers the thing as a cure for every evil out there.
 A golden bullet that may help resolve all your issues with Delivery.

 But do you really need it or you just want it?
-Do you really need Behaviour Driven Development?
+Do you really need Behavior Driven Development?
 Are misunderstood requirements the root cause of your missed deadlines, unreliable software, failing sprints and demos?
 Or is it somewhere else?
 Do proper root cause analysis of all the problems you experience during a Sprint.

 Gather, discuss, and group problems.
 Discuss causes.
 Do proper analysis.
 Ask the team 5 times Why.
 Get to the bottom of the issue.
 Maybe you will find your problems have nothing in common with requirements, but in fact are related to low quality of code, poor communication between testers and developers, clumsy daily scrums, or other thing.
 Maybe in fact you will find the root cause lays in how things are communicated between development team and business.